Global Manufacturer Ruhrpumpen Uses Adept Document Management to Pump Up Their Global Expansion PlansCase Study

 Adept allows Ruhrpumpen’s facilities to get new products to market more quickly and more profitably

-For example, the company is designing a new product line where a portion of the product line is being developed in Germany.
+For example, the company is designing a new product line where a portion is being developed in Germany.
 The other portion of the design is being done in Mexico.
-“With Adept that information sharing has allowed us to develop the product line more effectively more efficiently and using fewer parts than if we had developed these product lines separately, either in Germany or in Mexico,” explains Melendez.
+“With Adept, information sharing has allowed us to develop the product line more effectively more efficiently and using fewer parts than if we had developed these product lines separately, either in Germany or in Mexico,” explains Melendez.
 “Now we’re able to share some parts between one location and the other.
-So in that respect it has helped us tremendously in ensuring that our 3D models, engineering analyses etc., are easily shared between our design and service centers.”
+So in that respect it has helped us tremendously in ensuring that our 3D models, engineering analyses, etc., are easily shared between our design and service centers.”

 Adept cuts customer response time from hours to minutes.

 Customer focus and customer satisfaction depends heavily on document flow, and Adept has helped Ruhrpumpen deepen their relationships with key customers by streamlining document processes.

 Before Adept, a critical customer documentation process required an engineer to check the customer purchase order from sales and create a spreadsheet that listed every single document the customer would need throughout the lifecycle of a project.

 Explains Jenny Knox, Project Manager at Ruhrpumpen.“One of the big things that we’re able to do with Adept that we were never able to do in the past is, within minutes provide an updated status of a project to the customer.
 Before, we spent almost two hours going through every customer document to manually create a project documentation report.
 Now we’re able to create the report in minutes.
 It’s a huge time-saver – not to mention we can easily track when a document is late.”

 “Adept is an integral part of our daily work”

 Over the five years since its implementation, Adept has become such an integral part of Ruhrpumpen’s global operation that it would be difficult to place a dollar amount on its contribution to the organization.